The0zzy/bf2042-portal-github-plugin/README.md

 7. A context menu should appear which shows an `Options >` item (if not, reload the page again and check that the Portal browser extension is active)
 8. Click on `Options >` and then `Plugin Manager`
 9. In the Plugin Manager click on `Add Plugin` on the top-right corner
-10. Enter the following URL and click `Review`, then click `Confirm` after seeing the sourcecode of the plugin.
+10. Enter the **Plugin Manifest URL** below and click `Review`, then click `Confirm` after seeing the sourcecode of the plugin.
+11. After the plugin was added to the list of plugins, you need to reload the rules editor page in order to activate it

 **Plugin manifest.json URL**
 ```txt